grokify/gollm/README_COMMENTARY.md

 ## Summary

 ⏺ Perfect!
-I've successfully implemented LLM memory functionality for the metallm module.
+I've successfully implemented LLM memory functionality for the omnillm module.
 Here's a summary of what was implemented:

 🎉 Implementation Complete!